 Courses taken CR/NC this semester will not count towards the maximum number of units a student may take CR/NC.

 No student will be academically disqualified unless that decision is the result of an academic integrity violation.
 Students may be continued on academic probation if they do not meet their academic standing requirements.

 For Spring 2020, students must take at least 9 graded units (instead of 12), excluding CR grades, to qualify for the Dean's List and President's List.

 More information can be found on the Registrar's Website: /web/registrar.
 Information about the request process will be emailed by the Office of the Registrar in the coming week.

 For those who remain on campus or at locations nearby, services will still be available at the campus, including housing and dining services for cadets.
 Dining operations have shifted to take-out meals only on a schedule (Pickup time 1000 - 1300) at the Dining Center only.
 Order online daily before 0900 at bit.ly/DineCSUM or by phone 707-654-1008.
 A valid Cal Maritime port pass is required for pickup.

 The pool, athletic classes, intramurals, and other activities have been canceled.

-The shuttle to Maritime North will be suspended starting tonight at 1800
+The shuttle to Maritime North has been suspended.

 Keelhauler Shops will be closed until further notice, but if you need assistance, email firstname.lastname@example.org